Duke Medicine Timeline

 - Medical classes begin

-The eighteen third year and thirty first year medical students began classes on 2 October.
+The eighteen third year and fifty-two first year medical students began classes on 1 October.

 - Nursing classes begin

-The Duke School of Nursing's first class of 24 undergraduate students begin classes January 2.
+The Duke School of Nursing's first class of 24 undergraduate students begin classes on January 2.
+The program is three years long and the annual tuition is $100.

 - Dedication ceremony

-Dedication ceremony for Duke Medical School and Hospital on 20 April.
+The dedication ceremony for Duke Medical School and Hospital is held on 20 April.

 - Duke’s Private Diagnostic Clinic opens

-Duke’s Private Diagnostic Clinic opens, an independent, for-profit group practice affiliated with Duke Hospital and Duke University (not part of current health system) were organized September 15.
+Duke’s Private Diagnostic Clinic opens on September 15.
+It is an independent, for-profit group practice affiliated with Duke Hospital and Duke University.

 - Nursing student dorm